alexkasema/alx-higher_level_programming/0x10-python-network_0/README.md

 Bash script that takes in a URL, sends a GET request to the URL, and displays the body of the response
 * Display only body of a 200 status code response.
 * You have to use curl.
+## 2-delete.sh
+A Bash script that sends a DELETE request to the URL passed as the first argument and displays the body of the response.